sictweb/bti425-2020/notes/security-add-to-app.md

 <br>

 Your professor team has created some code modules that perform some of the authentication tasks.
-The code is in "angularappscuritycode.zip" from the [code repository](https://github.com/sictweb/bti425/tree/master/Templates_and_solutions).
+The code is in the repo.

 <br>